Assessing Failure Rate of Line Insulators

 Table 3 illustrates the importance of distinguishing between mechanical failures that affect continuity of service and electrical failures which, in the case of cap & pin strings, usually do not.
 As can be seen, failure rates affecting service are about 50 times lower than failure rates not affecting service.
 The data in Table 3 applied to about 10 million cap & pin insulators of which 92% were toughened glass and 8% porcelain.
 The increase in failure rate as system voltage decreases may well be related to vandalism.
 It should be noted that failure rates of high quality porcelain cap & pin insulators are likely similar to those shown in Table 3.

-The failure rate for composite insulators quoted in a past CIGRE survey was found to be on the order of 10-4 per year.
+The failure rate for composite insulators, quoted in a past CIGRE survey, was found to be on the order of 10-4 per year.
 This number corresponds to failures that affected service.
-However these numbers include failures of early designs of composite insulators and one can reasonably expect that the latest generations have a lower failure rate.
+However these numbers include failures of earlier designs of composite insulators and one can reasonably expect that the latest generations have a far lower failure rate.

 Advertisement